aonpncn/Rice-Inspection-App/backend/README.md

-# EasyRice Backend API
+# Backend – Rice Inspection App

-This is a TypeScript backend project for rice inspection calculation, built to support the EasyRice Junior Exam requirements.
+This is the backend part of the Rice Inspection App, built using Node.js, TypeScript, and Express.js.

 ## Tech Stack

+- Node.js
 - TypeScript
 - Express.js